AnyChart/docs.anychart.com/Stock_Charts/Range_Selection.md

 ## Add to a chart

 The easiest way to add range selector or range picker is to add them (render to) to an instance of a stock chart.
-You need to create them using constructor methods {api:}rangeSelector(){api} and {api:}rangePicker{api} before that:
+You need to create them using constructor methods {api:anychart.ui.RangeSelector}rangeSelector(){api} and {api:anychart.ui.RangePicker}rangePicker{api} before that:

 ```
 chart = anychart.stock();